wit-ai/wit-api-only-tutorial/README.md

 I hope you liked this tutorial.
 Thank you for being a part of our community.
 Let us know what you think, and how we can serve you better.
 Feel free to join the [Facebook group](https://facebook.com/groups/wit-hackers) to meet other like-minded hackers, or ask on our [github support channel](https://github.com/wit-ai/wit/issues) for issues with Wit.
 If you have ideas for this tutorial, let us know in the [issues](https://github.com/wit-ai/wit-api-only-tutorial/issues) here.

 Team Wit

+## License

+The license for pywit can be found in LICENSE file in the root directory of this source tree.